digdeeproots/static-site-starter/README.md

 ```

 This error occurs if you have not installed the extended version of Hugo.
-See this [section](https://www.docsy.dev/docs/get-started/docsy-as-module/installation-prerequisites/#install-hugo) of the user guide for instructions on how to install Hugo.

 Or you may encounter the following error: